1983: Seminole County maintained 88 traffic signals.

 2005: Altamonte Springs, Sanford, and Orlando fiber rings were completed.
 Five (5) fire stations, Fire Training Center, and Sanford Airport added to fiber network.

 2006: Added new 10 GB links, 72 single mode cable, 36/12 cable to upgrade some existing County facilities.
 New Court House connected to fiber network.

 2007: County maintained 358 traffic signals.
-New SCC Heathrow Campus connected to fiber.
-Sanford fiber ring completed.2008/9 School Board received a grant to connect 19 schools to fiber network.
+New SSC Heathrow Campus connected to fiber.
+Sanford fiber ring completed.2008/09: Seminole County Public School Board received a grant to connect 19 schools to fiber network.
 Health Department fiber network upgraded.
-SCC Altamonte Campus connected to fiber network and Hunt Club Campus disconnected.
+SSC Altamonte Campus connected to fiber network and Hunt Club Campus disconnected.
 Traffic Engineering continued fiber network upgrades to improve connectivity, data response time, and redundancy.

-Present: Traffic Engineering has connected 26 fire stations, 58 county buildings, 44 schools, 4 SCC campus, 41 city buildings and 17 water treatment plants to the fiber network and maintains and repairs over 375 traffic signals, 148 school flashers at 73 locations, 46 beacons and flashers and 29 VMS (variable message signs).
+2019: Traffic Engineering has connected 149 fire stations, county buildings, radio towers and libraries, 66 schools, 6 SSC campus, 79 city buildings and 19 water treatment plants to the fiber network and maintains and repairs over 400 traffic signals, 131 school flashers at 70 locations, 46 beacons and flashers and 29 VMS (variable message signs).
 The fiber network consists of different types of cables and strand counts: single mode, multi mode, and hybrid.
 This results in approximately 1,246 active strand pair miles of fiber.